Kim Janey: Career as a community organizer

 Janey worked as a community organizer and education advocate for Parents United for Child Care.
 She joined the Massachusetts Advocates for Children, a nonprofit, in 2001.
 At Massachusetts Advocates for Children, she worked for roughly seventeen years as an activist and project director, mainly focusing on eliminating the opportunity and achievement gaps in education for children of color, children learning English as a second language, children with special needs, and children living in poverty.
+During her time there, she was given the position of senior project director.

+Janey endorsed John Barros's candidacy in the 2013 Boston mayoral election.
 In 2015, Janey served on the transition team aiding Tommy Chang in his transition into the position of superintendent of Boston Public Schools.

 Boston City Council

+Janey served on the Boston City Council from 2018 through 2022.
+She was regarded as a progressive member of the Boston City Council.
+She was a district city councilor, representing the council's seventh district.
+Her district was centered in the Roxbury neighborhood, and also contained parts of Dorchester, the Fenway and the South End.
+She dubbed her district "ground zero" for issues in the city such as economic and racial inequalities, an insufficient supply affordable housing, traffic, and the opioid epidemic.
+Roxbury is one of the city's most impoverished areas.
+As a member of the council, she focused on social justice issues and matters related to education.
+She supported changing the method of choosing Boston School Committee members, replacing the current system of mayoral appointment with an elected school committee.